Kovah/LinkAce-Website/content/docs/v1/setup/setup-with-sqlite.md

 ```

 Replace `DB_DATABASE=linkace` with `DB_DATABASE=/app/database/database.sqlite` in your `.env` file and replace `DB_CONNECTION=mysql` with `DB_CONNECTION=sqlite`.
-After that run the following command to prepare the database:
+After that run the following command to prepare start the application:

 ```
 docker-compose up -d
-docker exec -it linkace_app_1 php artisan migrate
+docker exec -it linkace_app_1 php artisan key:generate docker exec -it linkace_app_1 php artisan migrate
 ```

-After that, generate a new admin account by running the following account.
+After that, generate a new admin account by running the following command.
 You will be asked for a username, email address and a password.

 ```
 docker exec -it linkace_app_1 php artisan registeruser